-Mohs surgery is a highly effective tissue-sparing technique used to treat the most common forms of skin cancer, basal cell and squamous cell carcinomas.
-It is an innovating procedure in which the dermatologist performs both surgical excision of the skin cancer and microscopic examination of the surgical margins to ensure that all skin cancer cells have been removed.
+Mohs surgery is a highly effective treatment for certain types of skin cancer.
+It is an exacting procedure in which the dermatologist performs both surgical excision of the skin cancer and microscopic examination of the surgical margins to ensure that all skin cancer cells have been removed.

-Mohs Micrographic Surgery offers the highest possible cure rate and simultaneously minimizes the sacrifice of normal tissue.
+Mohs Micrographic Surgery is an advanced treatment process for skin cancer that offers the highest possible cure rate for many skin cancers and simultaneously minimizes the sacrifice of normal tissue.
 The microscopic analysis of resected tissue allows the surgeon to track the removal of the cancer and ensure the complete elimination of all tumor roots.
-The Mohs procedure involves surgically removing cancerous cells one layer at a time and immediately examining the tissue under a microscope until healthy, cancer-free tissue around the tumor is reached.
+As tumors often extend below intact normal skin (like the roots of a tree) this procedure allows the surgeon to see beyond the visible tumor to ensure its complete removal.